Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 Leeds Town Hall has become the perfect venue for entertainment thanks to the stunning Victoria Hall.
 That counts for a night of comedy too, and the grandiose venue has become an attractive stop on big tours by big names – think Ross Noble, Sarah Millican, Jimmy Carr, Omid Djalili and Stewart Lee, all of whom have played to packed out audiences here over the years.

 Leeds Town Hall, The Headrow, Leeds, West Yorkshire, LS1 3AD.

-The Fenton is a cheap-as-chips watering hole for nearby students, but come Saturday night, it transforms into a comedy club.
-The Discount Comedy Checkout is a local improv group who not only put on their own show every week, but also host an open mic evening that you can get involved in, with hilarious lip sync battles if you’ve got some moves to bust.
+The Fenton is a cheap-as-chips watering hole for nearby students, but come Saturday night, it transforms into a hub of comedy in Leeds.
+The Discount Comedy Checkout is a local improv group who not only put on their own show every week but also host an open mic evening that you can get involved in, with hilarious lip sync battles if you’ve got some moves to bust.

 The Fenton, 161-165 Woodhouse Lane, Leeds, West Yorkshire, LS2 3ED.

 The House of Fun Comedy Club

 The longest running comedy club in Leeds has been going for over twenty years, and with three venues across the city, it shows no signs of stopping.
 They host regular weekend shows at The Wardrobe in the city centre and The Original Oak in Headingley.
 The list of stars who’ve made their mark with intimate House of Fun shows is mightily impressive – think Russell Howard, Alan Carr, Jason Manford, Rhod Gilbert, Andy Parsons, Stewart Lee, Reginald D Hunter and John Bishop, to name but a few.